On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning

 \begin{remark} The privacy threat is from the curious agents.
 Several existing works also call it \textit{internal threat} \cite{huang2019dp,GWang2022,DWang2022,lu2022privacy,so2020scalable}.
 On the other hand, \textit{external threat} has been investigated in \cite{wang2023tailoring,huang2019dp,GWang2022,DWang2022}.
 Therein, an eavesdropper observes all messages transmitted over the network and attempts to infer the private data.
 We allow all the agents to be curious and collude, which is equivalent to the case where an eavesdropper is present.
 Hence, our proposed algorithm is able to handle both internal and external privacy threats.

-Since we focus on a class of SGD algorithms, the private data to protect are non-Byzantine agents' gradients.
-As such, a multitude of gradient inversion attacks \cite{Zhu2019}, which aim to infer the raw data from the gradients, will be rendered ineffective. \end{remark}
+{Since we focus on a class of SGD algorithms, the private information to protect are non-Byzantine agents' stochastic gradients.
+As such, a multitude of gradient inversion attacks \cite{Zhu2019}, which aim to infer raw data samples from the stochastic gradients, will be rendered ineffective.} \end{remark}